 Flavors of Spain With Capital Public Radio

-Madrid, Toledo, Segovia, Barcelona, Rioja & the Basque Region with Capital Public Radio this Fall!
+The Trip to Madrid, Toledo, Segovia, Barcelona, Rioja & the Basque Region with Capital Public Radio this Fall was incredible!
 September 21 through October 2, 2014

 It’s always so hard to choose between Rioja, Catalonia, Ribera and the Basque region so we decided to blend their delicious wines and rich cultures into one mouthwatering tapestry.
 Join Capital Public Radio in the centuries-old debate over which of these regions produces the most delectable olive oil, the greatest art, and the most exquisite wine.
 On this journey you’ll meander through colorful markets, charming villages, world-class museums and lush vineyards as you experience (and taste) first hand the culinary heritage of España!